CBSA Processing Delays: When 1-3 Hours Actually Matters

 What to do when acknowledgements stall

 If you’re filing close to a deadline, pad your timeline.
-A B3 filed at 4pm on a Friday with an expected three-hour release window now risks rolling to Monday if CBSA’s acknowledgement is delayed and your broker can’t confirm the RNS before COB.
+A CAD filed at 4pm on a Friday with an expected three-hour release window now risks rolling to Monday if CBSA’s acknowledgement is delayed and your broker can’t confirm the RNS before COB.
 That’s demurrage, missed delivery windows, and warehouse redelivery fees.

 For PARS and highway, the ACI pre-arrival transmission usually buys you enough buffer that a slow acknowledgement won’t stop the truck.
 But if you’re waiting on an RMD or a correction to clear, that delay compounds.
-CBSA won’t release on an amended B3 until they acknowledge the amendment, and if that’s sitting in a three-hour queue, your cargo sits too.
+CBSA won’t release on an amended CAD until they acknowledge the amendment, and if that’s sitting in a three-hour queue, your cargo sits too.

 If you’re on RMD or release prior to payment, confirm with your broker that the bond is clean and the payment posted before the truck arrives.
 If CBSA is slow to acknowledge the payment, the release stalls even if everything else is correct.
 This is where having a broker who watches the queues and knows when to escalate to the local CBSA release office actually matters.